 - Mascarpone generally comes with a fairly long date so I usually have some hanging about, but if you find you haven’t got any handy, a dollop of cream does almost as well.
 If you haven’t either, just serve it naked – it will still taste fine, just not as creamy.

-- My sister has discovered that any made-up leftovers can be chilled and reheated for lunch the next day. – Handy!
+- My sister has discovered that any made-up leftovers can be chilled and reheated for lunch the next day. – handy to know Mary, thanks!